How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 reagentc /disable

-Verify WinRE is disabled:
+Verify WinRE status:

 reagentc /info